makwaijun/personalwebpagev2/content/Poetry/Poetry11.md

 ---

-As I quietly wished for his realisation
+I quietly wished for his realisation
 of the goal
 to reach the fabled
 three-in-a-row.

-I lament the subtle arrows and hints never seen,
+I, breathe held, watched the subtle hints never seen,
+the clues never noticed
 and in the end,
 the pattern never spotted.

-But just as efficiently and gently did the fingers move.
+But just as efficiently and gently did the fingers move,
 Did they too, glide over to the menu
 and so,
 left the game.

 Pointless,
-and trophy-less in knowledge.
+and trophy-less.
+Defeated but not forgotten.

 ---

-My eyes roll back into their shades,
+My eyes rolled back into their shades,
 and I pondered sadly
 whether we learn slower,
-and learn less as we age.
+and less as we age.

+Oh, I lamented,
-Oh, the futility to learn something
+the futility to learn something
-that didn't need to be
+that didn't bore no consequence
 (twas just a game).

-Or perhaps there is just a satisfaction
+Or perhaps satisfaction
+can be borne from the
-in knowing or unknowing,
+ knowing or unknowing,
-in the attempt and trial,
+the attempt and trial,
-without the final point in mind.
+without no point in mind.

 And of those benign minutes
-of passed flight time.
+of passed flight time:
-Is not a bad thing.

-Is it?
+It wasn't so bad.

 *Background: written on a work trip from Shanghai to Hamburg, over the long leg of the flight.
-October 2024*
+October 2024.
+I stared at that guy's screen for far too long*